Get into the Groove: Encourage Movement and Promote Children’s Development!

-Tip: Introduce different types of music.
+- Tip One: Introduce different types of music.
 Play family-friendly country, jazz, or classical!

 Why?
-Children’s brains are all engaged when listening, singing, and dancing to music.
+Children’s brains are engaged when listening, singing, and dancing to music.
 As children experience different kinds of music, their brains make connections that are used for future learning.

-Tip: Listen for specific instruments in music and pick them out with your child.
+- Tip Two: Listen for specific instruments in music and pick them out with your child.

 Why?
 Children build confidence when they make decisions and express themselves.
 These are helpful skills for school readiness.
 Dancing also promotes physical development and coordination.
 Remember to include the babies!
 Respond with excitement as they move to music or gently move their arms and legs to slow rhythms.